-The coat of arms is a unique and important part of every Oxford college’s identity, so when Green College and Templeton College set about merging, one of the many items to be addressed was the creation of a new visual identity.
+The coat of arms is a unique and important part of every University of Oxford college’s identity, so when Green College and Templeton College merged, one of the many items to be addressed was the creation of a new visual identity.

 In September 2007, the Royal College of Arms was asked to design a new coat of arms for Green Templeton College.

-It combines aspects of both Green and Templeton’s existing coats of arms and its symbolic heraldry captures the spirit of each of their histories and character.
+It combines aspects of both Green and Templeton’s coats of arms, and its symbolic heraldry captures the spirit of each of their histories and character.